scrapy/scrapy/docs/intro/install.rst

 * `twisted`_, an asynchronous networking framework
 * `cryptography`_ and `pyOpenSSL`_, to deal with various network-level security needs

-Scrapy may work with older versions of these packages but it is not guaranteed it will continue working because it’s not being tested against them.

 Some of these packages themselves depends on non-Python packages that might require additional installation steps depending on your platform.
 Please check :ref:`platform-specific guides below <intro-install-platform-notes>`.